-There is no commitment to buy the book.
-While paperback copies will be available in May for 9.95 USD, you can just as well use the pdf.
-Translation sheets will be available for those who prefer to write out translations or notes as they read.
-All you need is 20 to 30 minutes each day.
+There is no commitment to purchase the book.
+You can use the pdf online.
+Printable translation sheets are available on the Petronius page for those who prefer to write out translations or notes as they read.
+All you need is 20 minutes each day.

-As you plan for the summer, keep Petronius in mind.
+As you plan your summer reading, keep Petronius in mind.